AresMUSH/aresmush/plugins/profile/help/en/profile_tutorial.md

 > **Tip:** Your game may set limits on the size of individual image files, and the total size of all files on your page.

-You can remove files from your gallery just by editing the "Gallery" field.
-To delete them entirely, you'll need to go to the web portal file manager (typically under Directory -> Files), open the file, and select "Delete".
+To delete files from your gallery, click on it to open its file page, and select "Delete".

 ## Profile Image and Icon